 A nursing home’s neglect in failing to protect a coronavirus-free resident from COVID-19 after the pandemic became widely known—as well as its failure to treat a resident with the virus—amounts to nursing home abuse, just like the nursing home’s failure to prevent or treat bedsores, failure to provide appropriate meals or medications, or failure to check on the resident.

 At Slater & Zurz, we have a solid track record of success in handling nursing home abuse cases.
-If your loved one contracted COVID-19 or was otherwise harmed in a nursing home, call or email our team to set up a free consultation with one of our nursing home abuse lawyers.
-We’ll review your case, answer your questions, and recommend a path forward, with a view to getting you and your loved one the compensation you deserve.
+If your loved one contracted COVID-19 or was otherwise harmed in a nursing home, call or email our team to set up a free consultation with one of our elderly abuse attorneys.
+We’ll review your case, answer your questions, and recommend a path forward to get you and your loved one the compensation you deserve.

 Addressing the problems posed by COVID-19 in nursing homes is a challenge for both families and nursing homes.